msieg/deep-music-visualizer/README.md

 ### Use_previous_classes

-If your previous run of the visualizer used random classes (i.e. you did not manually set the [class] input), and you liked the video output but want to mess with some other parameters, set use_previous_classes to 1 so that you use can create a similar video with the same classes.
+If your previous run of the visualizer used random classes (i.e. you did not manually set the [class](#classes) input), and you liked the video output but want to mess with some other parameters, set use_previous_classes to 1 so that you create a similar video with the same classes on the next run of the code.

 Default: 0